Archdeacon Newton: Geographical and political

+Demographics

 History

 The hamlet apparently once contained a chapel; it now a parish of 1063.5 acre, although it was once part of Darlington parish.
 The area enclosed by Townend Farm and Archdeacon Newton's approach road to the west, Newton Lane to the north, and Hall Farm to the south contains the site of a medieval abandoned village, with visible earthworks in pasture at the northern end and farm buildings at the southern end of the site: this is a scheduled monument.
 The hamlet's name derives from the fact that in the Middle Ages the Archdeacon of Durham founded and built what is now the abandoned village.
 An alternative theory says that the land was leased from the archdeacon.
 Around 1800, Hilton "High Price" Middleton of Archdeacon Newton bred a great Durham Ox, and the now-defunct Newton Kyloe pub at Cockerton Green was named after it.
 In 1894 the land was owned by the Church Commissioners and the population was 52; down from its highest level of 72 in 1801, when pews were reserved for Archdeacon Newton people at St Cuthbert's in the centre of Darlington, and Methodist prayers were said in a farmhouse kitchen.
 This was before the nearer church of Holy Trinity, Darlington, was built in 1836.
 The 1851 census shows residents with surnames of Brown and Geldart or Geldert.